intel-secl/docs/quick-start-guides/SGX Infrastructure - RHEL.md

 Update skc_library.conf with the following
   - IP address for CMS and KBS services deployed on Enterprise system
+  - KBS_HOSTNAME should point to the hostnam where KBS is deployed
   - CSP_CMS_IP should point to the IP of CMS service deployed on CSP system
   - CSP_SCS_IP should point to the IP of SCS service deployed on CSP system
-  - Hostname of the Enterprise system where KBS is deployed
   - Network Port numbers for CMS and SCS services deployed on CSP system
   - Network Port numbers for CMS and KBS services deployed on Enterprise system
-  - For Each SKC Library installation on a SGX compute node, please change SKC_USER (should be same as SKC_USER provided in create_roles.conf)
+  - For Each SKC Library installation on a SGX compute node, please add SKC_USER (should be same as SKC_USER provided in create_roles.conf)
   - SKC_TOKEN with the token copied from previous step

 Save and Close